ericeoa/GDPR/Privacy Policy.md

 ### E-Newsletter

-When you sign up for our e-newsletter on our website or opt to receive news, offers [and] [_insert any additional types of information or content which your e-newsletter contains_]] from us by [_insert description of how individual signs up to receive your e-newsletter on your website e.g. by entering their name and email address and clicking subscribe or ticking a box at checkout indicating that they would_
+When you sign up for our e-newsletter on our website or opt to receive news, trend reports and fashion tips from us by [_insert description of how individual signs up to receive your e-newsletter on your website e.g. by entering their name and email address and clicking subscribe or ticking a box at checkout indicating that they would_
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMzUwMTAzNSw2Mzg2MjY3NTUsNjkxMz
-cwNjcxLC0yNTcyNDI5MjIsLTE2NDE3NzE3MzcsNDEzNDM3MTU1
-LDIxODg4Mjg2NiwtMTYyNjYwNDU1NywtMjI4MDU0MjgzLC0yMD
-kwMTQwNzcxLC0xMzA0NjkyMjA3LC02OTUyODYwOTYsMTUyNDU4
-NzkzMiw5MTA4NTc2MSwtMzU0NjI5NDg1LDE1MTI1NDQwMjcsLT
-EyNDcxNTg0MDksLTExMTg3MDMwNjEsMTA3Mzk3NTE4NV19
+eyJoaXN0b3J5IjpbMTkwODM5ODUsMjAzMzUwMTAzNSw2Mzg2Mj
+Y3NTUsNjkxMzcwNjcxLC0yNTcyNDI5MjIsLTE2NDE3NzE3Mzcs
+NDEzNDM3MTU1LDIxODg4Mjg2NiwtMTYyNjYwNDU1NywtMjI4MD
+U0MjgzLC0yMDkwMTQwNzcxLC0xMzA0NjkyMjA3LC02OTUyODYw
+OTYsMTUyNDU4NzkzMiw5MTA4NTc2MSwtMzU0NjI5NDg1LDE1MT
+I1NDQwMjcsLTEyNDcxNTg0MDksLTExMTg3MDMwNjEsMTA3Mzk3
+NTE4NV19
 -->